NASA-DEVELOP/SET/docs/source/dev/site.rst

 .. note::

-   This site is generated with ``sphinx`` . **do not** attempt to modify the html files of this site, instead refer to the :doc:`Building and Writing Docs </dev/docs>` page
+   This site is generated with ``sphinx`` . **do not** attempt to modify the html files of this site, instead follow these instructions for writing docs in reStructured Markdown and then building the html files using Sphinx!
+Sphinx makes it easy to write and create documentation websites.

 The easiest way to built the site would be keeping two repositories of *SET* active, and keep one for developing, the other for docs.
 For this example the development is done on the *master*